 MTIP Takes the Case

-On April 24, 2019, the Montana Innocence Project filed a petition for DNA testing of the condom found in the storage room, the used condom found in Pease Jr.’s home, the hair found on the condom in Pease Jr.’s home, and scrapings from Philbrick’s fingernails.
+MTIP worked closely with Dr. Greg Hampikian, Boise State University Forensic Justice Project Director and Idaho Innocence Project Co-Director, to identify items of evidence that were suitable for testing.
+On April 24, 2019, the Montana Innocence Project filed a petition for DNA testing of the condom found in the storage room, the condom found in Pease Jr.’s room, the hair found on the condom in Pease Jr.’s room, and scrapings from Philbrick’s fingernails.
 DNA testing is currently pending.

 MTIP Legal Director, Caiti Carpenter, on post-conviction DNA testing in Bernard Pease Jr.’s case: